Danielramirezb18/CapstoneProject/README.md

-# Saprkyfy - Capstone Project
+# Sparkify - Capstone Project

-You'll learn how to manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn.
-You'll learn how to use Spark MLlib to build machine learning models with large datasets, far beyond what could be done with non-distributed technologies like scikit-learn
+This project consist on predicting churn rate of a streamming music platform "Sparkify", we need to manipulate large datasets using Apache Spark then after all the data proceesing we engineer relevant features for get our target.
+Then we will use Spark MLlib to build machine learning models with large datasets.

-Predicting churn rates is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
-Additionally, the ability to efficiently manipulate large datasets with Spark is one of the highest-demand skills in the field of data.

 <a href='https://danielrrb30.medium.com/the-importance-of-data-analysis-on-data-science-process-28513919b2d8'>Medium link</a>